Reasons and Causes for Barking

 - Protective instinct

-- Strong herding instinct, territorial behavior
+- Strong herd instinct, territorial behavior

 - Defense of resources (food, treats, toys)